mcncm/hafnia/README.md

 way to get the gist of how `rustc` works.

 # Examples
-Because Cavy is a small language, we can get the gist of it by looking at some simple examples.
+Because Hafnia is a small language, we can get the gist of it by looking at some simple examples.
 These are also meant to teach the major points of departure of quantum mechanics from the classical intuition of most programmers.

 ## Quantum random number generation
 One of the main applications of quantum technologies used today is the production of entropy with the strongest possible guarantees of _true physical randomness_.
-Below is some sample Cavy code implementing a simple one-byte QRNG.
+Below is some sample Hafnia code implementing a simple one-byte QRNG.

 ```rust
 let q: ?u8 = 0;  // Declare a "qubyte" unsigned int, deterministically initialized to 0.